 Soquel Creek Water District's Pure Water Soquel project will be managed to ensure no negative impacts to any of the additional GSP elements outlined in GSP Section 2.1.4.
-Groundwater injection will recharge the groundwater to support groundwater replenishment.
+The project will recharge the groundwater with purified recycled water to support groundwater replenishment.
 Increased groundwater levels will improve progress toward the Basin's sustainability goals to protect groundwater supplies against seawater intrusion and to maintain or enhance groundwater levels where groundwater dependent ecosystems exist.